vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 This is the list of current known issues:

 ## Authentication issues

+* `Illegal scope` error during authentication: this is a Spotify issue that affects some users.
+See [bug](https://github.com/vdesabou/alfred-spotify-mini-player/issues/287) for further details

 * Make sure to **disable** *Mac OS http proxy settings for scripts* option in Alfred advanced preferences during time of authentication